yui/yuidoc/README.md

 last parse time and only parse it if it is.
 This will allow us, in the future, to not reparse files that have not changed.
 It should speed up the parse process for a large file set.

-AM - the parse process is very quick, maybe as fast as verifying the state.
+AM - the parse process is super fast.
 We may want to do this when rendering the templates.

 ### Module Structure